 The application and admissions process is the same for both Manchester, N.H. and Goodyear, A.Z.
 D.P.T. programs.
 Students must apply through the Physical Therapist Centralized Application Service (PTCAS) online at ptcas.org.

-D.P.T. programs.
-Two applications are necessary to apply to both programs.
-Students must apply through the Physical Therapist Centralized Application Service (PTCAS) online at ptcas.org.
 The PTCAS application cycle opens in midsummer for the following academic year.
-We evaluate applications throughout the admissions cycle with a soft deadline in the beginning of March and consider qualified applicants until the class is filled.
+We evaluate applications throughout the admissions cycle with a priority deadline of mid Novemer and a soft deadline in the beginning of March and consider qualified applicants until the class is filled.